About Sesshin

 Bathing

-Please bathe during the day at one of the three breaks.
-Please do not bathe before the first period of meditation in the morning or after the last period at night.
+You can bathe during the day at one of the three breaks.
+We don't bathe before the first period of meditation in the morning or after the last period at night.

 Early morning greeting